 Do Not Be Ashamed (1 Peter 4:16)

 When have you been faced with the choice of publicly identifying with Christ or denying Christ?
 How did you respond?
 If you failed like I did that first time, run to Christ.
-Confess your denial of Christ and ask for forgiveness.
-Be reminded of Jesus’ mercy after Peter denied Jesus three times.
+Confess your denial and ask for His forgiveness.
+Be reminded of Jesus’ mercy after Peter denied Him three times.
 And rest in Jesus’ faithful obedience on your behalf.

 Are you afraid of suffering for the name of Christ?
 What are some ways you can “arm yourselves with the same way of thinking as Christ” in relation to suffering in order to “not be ashamed” and “glorify God in that name”?

 Juan Sanchez (Ph.D., The Southern Baptist Theological Seminary) serves as senior pastor of High Pointe Baptist Church.
 He is the author of numerous books, his most recent being The Leadership Formula: Develop the Next Generation of Leaders in the Church.
 Juan has been married to Jeanine since 1990, and they have five adult daughters.